Adaptive path planning for efficient object search by UAVs in agricultural fields: Materials and methods

 \subsubsection{Experiment 4: Number of objects}

-To investigate the effect of different number of objects in the field on the flight path length, the number of objects in the field was altered.
-For each dataset, 140 additional objects were created by cropping annotated plants from the trainings dataset, to get to a total number of 200 objects.
+To investigate the effect of different numbers of objects in the field on the flight path length, the number of objects in the field was altered.
+For each dataset, 140 additional objects were created by cropping annotated plants from the training dataset, to get a total of 200 objects.
 These cropped images were randomly rotated and added to the orthomosaic, creating realistic images for the detection network.
 Depending on the distribution in the original orthomosaic, the additional objects were distributed in the field using the following method:

 \textbf{Clustered distribution:} the number of objects in a cluster, $k$, was drawn from a normal distribution:

 where $\mu$ is the mean and $\sigma$ the standard deviation.
 Inside each cluster, the objects were distributed using a multivariate Gaussian distribution with a random mean location in the field and a random positive semidefinite covariance matrix $\Sigma_\textrm{loc}$: